dividedmind/statistics-done-wrong/significant-differences.rst

 In this case, :math:`p< 0.05`.
 There is a statistically significant difference between the groups, even though the confidence intervals overlap. [#ttest]_

+Unfortunately, many scientists skip hypothesis tests and simply glance at plots to see if confidence intervals overlap.
+This is actually a much more conservative test -- requiring confidence intervals to not overlap is akin to requiring :math:`p < 0.01` in some cases.\ :cite:p:`Schenker:2001cr` It is easy to claim two measurements are not significantly different even when they are.

+Conversely, comparing measurements with standard errors or standard deviations will also be misleading, as standard error bars are shorter than confidence interval bars.
+Two observations might have standard errors which do not overlap, and yet the difference between the two is not statistically significant.

 .. admonition:: Mathematical basis

    When we eyeball confidence intervals to detect a significant difference,